 How we handle your homeowners or condominium association in Lake Frederick

-We require that the tenant abide by all community and association rules.
-To help us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association covenants.
+To guide us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
 Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+Occasionally, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a good source for property owners in Lake Frederick
+a free reference for property owners in Lake Frederick

-- Before you rent out your rental in Lake Frederick
+- Before you rent out your investment in Lake Frederick

 - Collections and evictions